Flowintent / proof

 Runs require an authenticated user and a workflow they are allowed to operate.
 Provider credentials are never sent from public docs or reviewer links.

 Common errors include missing workflow, permission failure, unsupported provider submit path, invalid circuit shape, runner limit exceeded, provider quota failure, and timeout.
+Shot counts are capped per runner configuration; oversized requests fail schema validation with an explicit message.

 Understand run feedback, simulator and hardware execution paths, queue context, and safe retry behavior.